nullqore/Maya_vi/README.md

-# Maya VI - Sitemap Generator
+# Maya VI - Sitemap Generator & SEO Audit Tool

-A powerful and efficient sitemap generator built with Rust.
-Maya VI crawls a given URL and generates a sitemap, which can be used for SEO purposes.
+A super-fast and lightweight Rust-based tool for generating sitemaps from a list of URLs and performing SEO audits.

 ## Features

-*   **Web Crawling**: Traverses a website by following links to discover all pages.
-*   **Sitemap Generation**: Creates a `sitemap.txt` file containing all discovered URLs.
+*   **Sitemap Generation**: Load a list of URLs from a file (`test_urls.txt`) to generate a `sitemap.txt`.
+*   **Proxy Support**: Option to route requests through a proxy for versatile network testing.
+*   **Request/Response Viewer**: Inspect HTTP requests and responses for in-depth analysis and debugging.
+*   **Data Management**: Easily delete and save your data.
-*   **Cross-platform**: Built with `eframe` for a native GUI experience on Windows, macOS, and Linux.
+*   **High Performance**: Built in Rust for a speedy and lightweight experience.
-*   **Syntax Highlighting**: Displays file contents with syntax highlighting.

 ## Installation